fgets — Read the next line including newline characters in MATLAB and RunMat.

 Open-source implementation

 Unlike proprietary runtimes, every RunMat function is open-source.
-Read exactly how fgets works, line by line, in Rust.
+Read exactly how fgets is executed, line by line, in Rust.

 - Found a bug?
 Open an issue with a minimal reproduction.